Kanchenjunga Trek

 • The Kanchenjunga Conservation Area Project Entry Permit (KCAP) costs 2000 Nepali rupees per person with no time restrictions.

-• Restricted Area Entry Permit (Rap) for Tapethok and Yamphuding costs 20 USD per person, per week.
+• Restricted Area Entry Permit (RAP) for Tapethok and Yamphuding costs 20 USD per person, per week.

-Kanchenjunga Trekking Gear Checklist
+Kanchenjunga Trekking Gear Checklist:

 • Raincoat, poncho, or combination jacket and trousers